Flinn-Brown FAQs

 • What are the benefits of joining the Flinn-Brown Network?

 Flinn-Brown provides personalized long-term support for all Fellows and encourages participation in the Flinn-Brown Network through skill-building workshops and the annual Flinn-Brown Convention.
-The Flinn-Brown Network is a powerful body of more than 435 Fellows who provide support to one another.
+The Flinn-Brown Network is a powerful body of 465 Fellows who provide support to one another.

 • What are the application requirements?

-The 2024 Flinn-Brown application is closed.
-The deadline to apply was Feb.
-29. In addition to biographical information, the 2024 application included essay prompts regarding the applicant’s leadership experience, public policy interest, civic-leadership goals, how they plan to utilize the Flinn-Brown Network, their perspectives on today’s political climate and the role of state government, and a favorite quote.
-Applicants also submitted two letters of endorsement, a current resume, and a 20-second introductory video regarding their interest in the Flinn-Brown Fellowship.
+In addition to biographical information, the 2025 application will include six essay prompts regarding the applicant’s civic leadership experience, approach to a public policy issue, future civic leadership goals, response to today’s political climate, plan to utilize the Flinn-Brown Network, and perspective on state government.
+Applicants also must provide two letters of endorsement, a current resume, a professional headshot, and a 20-second introductory video regarding their interest in the Flinn-Brown Fellowship.
 In addition, applicants were required to confirm their ability to attend all Academy sessions, and candidates who qualify for an interview must submit an employer approval form completed by the candidate’s employer.
+The application will open Feb.
+1, 2025.
+The deadline to apply is Feb.
+28, 2025.

 • How do I learn more about the application process?

-There were both in-person and virtual information sessions throughout January and February 2024 where potential applicants learned more about the program and application process.
-More information is available in this PowerPoint presentation
+There are scheduled in-person and virtual information sessions throughout January and February 2025 where potential applicants can learn more about the program and application process.
+We encourage your to subscribe to our emails to stay updated on the 2025 application process.

 • Who is ineligible to apply?